 The Center for Global Development (CGD) works to reduce global poverty and inequality through rigorous research and active engagement with the policy community to make the world a more prosperous, just, and safe place for us all.
-CGD is the only think tank based in Washington, DC that maintains a singular focus on global economic development and is the leading US think tank on development policy.
-CGD Europe was established in 2011 to expand CGD’s innovative research, ideas, and outreach to the European development and policymaking community.
+CGD is the only think tank based in Washington, DC and London, UK that maintains a singular focus on global economic development, and is the leading US think tank on development policy.
+CGD Europe was established in 2011 to expand CGD’s innovative research, ideas, and outreach to the European development and policymaking community, with a main post in London and a satellite office in Brussels, Belgium for greater outreach opportunities with core European decisionmakers and institutions.

 About This Cause

 CGD conducts research and analysis on a wide range of topics related to how policies and actions of the rich and powerful affect poor people in the developing world.
-Examples include aid effectiveness, climate change, education, globalization, health, migration and trade.
+Examples include migration, aid effectiveness, health, education, globalization, climate change, and trade.
 Drawing on our research, we actively engage with thought leaders, policymakers, and others to move our ideas to action.

 Who We Are